KennOtieno/jadoo/README.md

 **Live Demo:** [View Jadoo Landing Page](https://jadoo-sandy.vercel.app)

-This is a travel agency landing page developed with TailwindCSS and Nuxt.js.
+This is a travel agency landing page developed using TailwindCSS and Nuxt.js.

 ## Setup